-you don’t need to be a timepiece aficionado to know that watches sure traveled a long distance since their very beginnings.
+You don't need to be a timepiece aficionado to know that watches sure came a long way since their humble beginnings.

 Don’t get us wrong, watches still tell time, but people have to expect a lot more from the timepieces as technology developed.
 From the ability of smartwatches that connect to the mobile phone, to the watches that take the impact and challenging conditions, watches are now so much various and sophisticated.

-Why do people in the watch industry take the value of Casio G-Shock?
+Why do people in the watch industry value the Casio G-Shocks?

 Maybe we have the Swiss to appreciate for the accuracy, but it's the engineer in Casio that we need to respect for their determination in developing the very first G-Shock watches.
 Back in the 80s, the Casio engineers put their efforts and passion for working for creating the first watch that could handle gravitational shock (therefore, the name G-Shock).